-This concert assembles music and poetry written on the deaths of poets, composers, and brothers, and stages them in the Grand Entrance Hall of the Thames Tunnel in Rotherhithe.
+This project assembles music and poetry written on the deaths of poets, composers, and brothers.
+It was first performed in the dramatic Grand Entrance Hall of the Thames Tunnel in Rotherhithe.

 Auden's In Memory of W.B.
 Yeats and Heaney's Audenesque commemorating Brodsky and itself inspired by Auden are cut with new translations of Catullus' poems on the death of his brother by Máirín O'Hagan.